Back to Blog

 Nice-to-haves

-• Team scheduling — If you have staff, you need to assign appointments to specific team members with their own availability.
+• Team scheduling — If you have staff, you need appointments assigned to specific team members with their own availability.

 • Custom intake forms — Collect information before the appointment (allergies for a salon, project details for a consultant).